 This post is also available in: French

-Christie Brown, a Ghanaian fashion label has released its Autumn/Winter ’16 collection called Coup De Classe.
+Christie Brown, the designer based in Ghana has released its Autumn/Winter ’16 collection called Coup De Classe.

 The collection is a mix match of Ankara prints and contemporary design with a simply chic result.

 According to the brand, the aim of the collection is “to infuse modernism into carefully selected traditional African aesthetic that transcends international borders.
 It’s really about allowing women to experience the culturally rich and opulent side of Africa without having to compromise their personal contemporary style.”

 Christie Brown is a womenswear brand from Ghana founded by Aisha Obuobi.
 The brand designs stylish and wearable collections for the “modern woman who seeks a true taste of Africa.”